-- Plants are susceptible to Botrytis avoid high humidity and wet foliage. - Calibrachoa are susceptible to root diseases if over-watered.
-Allow the media to dry slightly between watering, but avoid any wilt. - between watering, but avoid any wilt.
-Provide plants with adequate horizontal airflow at all times.
+- Plants are susceptible to Botrytis avoid high humidity and wet foliage. - Calibrachoas are susceptible to root diseases if over-watered.
+Allow the media to dry slightly between watering, but avoid any wilt. - Provide plants with adequate horizontal air flow at all times.